apohllo/ror-tasks/task-1/Readme.md

 The set of **variables** used in the test is introduced using the `let` key-word.
 This construction is particularly useful, when we need different values of the variables in different contexts.
-E.e. if we initialize the TodoList with some items we might use the following definitions:
+E.g. if we initialize the `TodoList` with some items we might use the following definitions:

 ```ruby
 describe TodoList do